An extended Wigner's friend no-go theorem inspired by generalized contextuality: Noncontextual Friendliness no-go theorem

 AOE is used to consider joint probability distributions when $c$ or $d$ are involved and possibly erased.
-To obtain Eq.~\eqref{eq:empirical_PandM_EWF_1}, we first appeal to an instance of Operational Agency that enforces no-superdeterminism, $p(c,d|x,y){=}p(c,d|x)$, yielding $p(c,d|x{=}0,y{=}0){=}p(c,d|x{=}0,y{=}1)$; we can then apply the rule of conditional probability and consider two other instances of Operational Agency (the first again enforcing no-superdeterminism): $p(c|x,y){=}p(c)$ and $p(d|c,x,y){=}p(d|c,y)$, thus obtaining
+To obtain Eq.~\eqref{eq:empirical_PandM_EWF_1}, we first appeal to an instance of Noncontextual Agency that enforces no-superdeterminism, $p(c,d|x,y){=}p(c,d|x)$, yielding $p(c,d|x{=}0,y{=}0){=}p(c,d|x{=}0,y{=}1)$; we can then apply the rule of conditional probability and consider two other instances of Noncontextual Agency (the first again enforcing no-superdeterminism): $p(c|x,y){=}p(c)$ and $p(d|c,x,y){=}p(d|c,y)$, thus obtaining